adjust/cocos2dx_sdk/README.md

 ### <a id="sdk-add"></a>Add the SDK to your project

-Take the C++ source files from the `src` folder and add them to your Cocos2d-x project.
+Take the C++ source files from the `dist` folder and add them to your Cocos2d-x project.

 Inside Android Studio project, you need to add the paths of the Adjust C++ files to the `LOCAL_SRC_FILES` section in your `Android.mk` file: